isomerpages/nlb-biblioasia/_holding-area/Union Book Still Stands Tall at 70.md

 The new generation of employees at the bookstore include Yap Chia Wei (叶家维), who has been working in the store and purchasing books for Union Book for 17 years, as well as newer staff such as Wu Wangyuan (吴王原) and Loke Kwan Howe (陆冠豪).

 In addition to selling books and attending to walk-in customers, the staff take turns to host live streams every Friday to share new books and engage in storytelling for younger viewers.
-They have also created a brand-new programme titled Children’s Paradise.
+They have also created a brand-new programme titled *Children’s Paradise*.

 Other than curating books, Union Book has also been creating engaging supplementary materials, such as maps and timelines, that complement a particular book.
 Through these efforts, the staff hope to provide different reading experiences for young readers.
 “Today, running a bookstore means providing services,” noted Yap.